Google’s Global Expansion: Experience AI-Driven Search Live

 FAQs

-How do you start using Search Live on mobile?
+How do you start using Search Live in the Google app?

-Open the Google app on Android or iOS and tap the Live icon beneath the Search bar.
-Speak your question to receive a helpful audio response, then continue with follow-up questions; you can enable your camera for visual context.
+Open the Google app on an Android or iOS device and tap the Live icon beneath the Search bar.
+From there, you can speak a question out loud and receive an audio response.

 Comments